Situational Tuesday - On Support System. Breastfeed | postpartum depression | maternal mental health

 What New Mums Need To Know About Postpartum Disorder

-The experience of pregnancy and childbirth is often followed by sadness, fear and anxiety.
+The experience of pregnancy and childbirth is often followed by sadness, fear, and anxiety.
 Many women have difficulty finding the energy to care for themselves, their infants, and their families.

 Situational Tuesday - On Support System.
 Breastfeed

-What is Post Partum Depression
+What is Postpartum Depression

 A mum shared with us that after quite a difficult pregnancy and childbirth, the first time she held her baby in her arms, she was happy.
 She was happy that she was alive and healthy.
 However, when she took her home, the feeling of euphoria left.
 She stopped being happy and started being angry.

 Postpartum depression is a serious illness that can occur in the first few months after childbirth.
-It also can happen after miscarriage and stillbirth.
+It can also happen after miscarriage and stillbirth.
 This depression can last for months.
 Postpartum depression can make you feel very sad, hopeless, and worthless.
 You may also have trouble caring for and bonding with your baby.

 You are not alone